bhattbhavesh91/bhattbhavesh91.github.io/_posts/2019-11-18-create-pypi-package.md

 #### Publishing to PyPI
 - Your package is finally ready to meet the world outside your computer!
 In this section, you’ll see how to actually upload your package to PyPI.
 - To upload your package to PyPI, you’ll use a tool called Twine.
 You can install Twine using Pip as usual:
+&nbsp;
 ```sh
 $ pip install twine
 ```
 #### Building Your Package
 - Packages on PyPI are not distributed as plain source code.
 Instead, they are wrapped into distribution packages.
 The most common formats for distribution packages are source archives and Python wheels.
 - A source archive consists of your source code and any supporting files wrapped into one tar file.
 Similarly, a wheel is essentially a zip archive containing your code.
 In contrast to the source archive, the wheel includes any extensions ready to use.
 - To create a source archive and a wheel for your package, you can run the following command:
+&nbsp;
 ```sh
 $ python setup.py sdist bdist_wheel
 ```